Updated August 23, 2021.

-In the area of national security, which lies outside the scope of the EU GDPR, the DPA2018 applies the same requirements for personal data processing to the UK intelligence services.
+In the area of national security, which lies outside the scope of the EU GDPR, the Data Protection Act applies the same requirements for personal data processing to the UK intelligence services.

-In the area of immigration, the DPA2018 grants the UK Home Office the power to refuse personal data access requests based on the risk it could pose to immigration enforcement.
+In the area of immigration, the Data Protection Act grants the UK Home Office the power to refuse personal data access requests based on the risk it could pose to immigration enforcement.

-In addition, the DPA2018 frames the role – jurisdiction, function and powers – of the Information Commissioner (ICO) as the leading data protection authority (DPA) in the UK.
+In addition, the Data Protection Act frames the role – jurisdiction, function and powers – of the Information Commissioner (ICO) as the leading data protection authority (DPA) in the UK.

-When the UK leaves the EU on January 31, 2020, several legal changes will take effect in the area of data protection.
+Now that Brexit has happened, several legal changes has taken effect in the area of data protection.

-The EU Withdrawal Agreement that takes effect on Exit Day specifies that the UK “shall ensure a level of protection of personal data essentially equivalent to that under Union law” (Article 71).
+The EU Withdrawal Agreement that took effect on Exit Day specifies that the UK “shall ensure a level of protection of personal data essentially equivalent to that under Union law” (Article 71).

 This is important because of Article 45 in the European GDPR, which requires countries that are not part of the EU to have an adequate level of domestic data protection laws in order to ensure a free flow of information to and from the EU.

-This new law will be called UK-GDPR (United Kingdom General Data Protection Regulation) and must be read in conjunction with the newly amended Data Protection Act 2018 (DPA 2018).
+The UK-GDPR (United Kingdom General Data Protection Regulation) is in effect in the UK and will be read in conjunction with the newly amended Data Protection Act 2018 (DPA 2018).

 The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (DPPEC Regulations) is the statutory instrument amending both the GDPR (turning it into the new UK-GDPR) and the Data Protection Act 2018.

-The most important amendments to the DPA2018 include:
+The most important amendments to the Data Protection Act include:

-New data protection laws in the UK will become effective on Exit Day January 31, 2020.
+New data protection laws in the UK took effect on Exit Day January 31, 2020.

-These DPPEC Regulations can be viewed in the following Keeling Schedules showing changes which will take effect on Exit Day (January 31, 2020).
+These DPPEC Regulations can be viewed in the following Keeling Schedules showing the changes that took effect on Exit Day (January 31, 2020).